-Having now invested five minutes in making this homemade Old Bay Seasoning recipe, my three regrets are that I did not know about the joys of Old Bay sooner, that I do not have as classy-retro a container for my Old Bay gift-giving, and that I didn’t just go ahead and double the recipe when it stated the quantity for a single batch would be 2 tablespoons.
+Having now invested five minutes in making this homemade Old Bay Seasoning, my three regrets are that I didn’t know about the joys of Old Bay sooner, that I do not have as classy-retro a container for my Old Bay gift-giving, and that I didn’t just go ahead and double the recipe when it stated the quantity for a single batch would be 2 tablespoons.

-And with that, I’d say, double the recipe so you have it readily on hand for all of these ideas!
-Note that while the recipes states the quantity as 2 tablespoons, it makes less – all of those pinches do not add up to 2-1/2 teaspoons.
+I’d recommend doubling the recipe so you have it readily on hand for all of these ideas!
+Note that while the recipe states the quantity as 2 tablespoons, it makes less–all of those pinches do not add up to 2-1/2 teaspoons.

-To taste, I separated and licked a finger tip of this mix, then did the same with my fresh store-bought mix.
-The original Old Bay had a bit more vibrancy in the color but this recipe mix had more vibrancy in the flavor.
-You could taste the celery but the other spices were silent contributors to a well rounded, not quite the original Old Bay flavor, but very close and definitely not sporting the silicone dioxide included in the store-bought version.
+I tasted both this and my fresh store-bought mix.
+The original Old Bay had a bit more vibrant color, but this mix had a more vibrant flavor.
+You could taste the celery, but the other spices were silent contributors to a well-rounded, not-quite-the-original Old Bay flavor.
+But this blend is very close and definitely doesn’t sport the silicone dioxide of the store-bought version.

-After I had made this recipe batch and tasted the result, I decided this seasoning would make a great gift for a couple of foodie friends.
+After I made this batch, I decided this seasoning would make a great gift for a couple of foodie friends.
 I made each batch separately and had the cardamom weigh in at only 0.1 grams the second time.
-This only confirmed my resolve to keep this recipe by weight only.
+This only confirmed my resolve to make this recipe by weight only.

 The verdict?
 My New Old Bay and I are still honeymooning.
 But it has been sprinkled, steeped, and played the leading role in plenty of recipes.